“Make things open, it makes them better,” I said.

 Yet, since things like a stroke don’t happen to *me,* (I’d never previously needed to go into hospital for anything more serious than cuts and bruises), I question the need to call 999, to go into hospital: wasn’t it all a bit of a fuss?

-My brother in law was working up the road and rushed round with some aspirin for me to take.
+My brother in law was working up the road and rushed round with some aspirin for me.

 I stood up, stumbled and fell into a small table and broke it, I couldn’t walk in a straight line, I couldn’t do anything with my left arm, I tried to put on a jumper and couldn’t without help.
 I realised I might actually be having a stroke.
 Suddenly hospital felt like a good idea.
 My father-in-law, who lives close to us, arrived.
 The paramedics arrived.